Ready to discover the best things to do in San Andres Colombia?

 As an absolute Caribbean paradise, you won’t be disappointed with what you will see.
-We guarantee it.
+That is why the best thing to do in San Andres, Colombia is to relax on the best beaches.
 The beaches are so stunning.
-As we mentioned already, San Andres waters have 12 shades of blue and is surrounded by sugary perfect white sand and has a laid-back atmosphere.
+As we mentioned already, San Andres waters have 12 shades of blue and are surrounded by sugary perfect white sand and the island has a laid-back atmosphere.

 CITY BEACH, PLAYA PRINCIPAL

 We are not fans of city beaches.
 But we have never seen a city beach as beautiful as this one.
 We didn’t mind people walking around selling drinks and other things.
 In fact, you don’t even need to get a beach chair.
 Just find an “available” palm tree and you have shade for free.

 SAN LUIS BEACH

 Many locals recommend going to San Louis Beach, which is more remote than the city beach.
 We visited in February/March and there was seaweed at the shores.
 We still liked it a lot.